hachyderm/community/usage-docs/README.md

 ### No racism

-A lot of this rule overlaps with No White Supremacy; however as an extension and clarification from that rule: discrimation on the basis of race or ethnicity is not tolerated on this server.
-Neither will hate speech or propogating hateful ideas on the basis of race or ethnicity be tolerated.
+A lot of this rule overlaps with No White Supremacy; however as an extension and clarification from that rule: discrimination on the basis of race or ethnicity is not tolerated on this server.
+Neither will hate speech or propagating hateful ideas on the basis of race or ethnicity be tolerated.

 * Attacking / demeaning others' race or ethnicity is not tolerated